DataFire/Integrations/integrations/generated/azure_web_diagnostics/README.md

   * unit `string`: Metric's unit
   * values `array`: Collection of metric values for the selected period based on the {Microsoft.Web.Hosting.Administration.DiagnosticMetricSet.TimeGrain}
     * items [DiagnosticMetricSample](#diagnosticmetricsample)

+### Rendering
+* Rendering `object`: Instructions for rendering the data
+  * description `string`: Description of the data that will help it be interpreted
+  * renderingType `string` (values: NoGraph, Table, TimeSeries, TimeSeriesPerInstance): Rendering Type
+  * title `string`: Title of data

 ### ResponseMetaData
 * ResponseMetaData `object`